SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 }
 ```
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Upload.png) <br>
-- Once a valid JSON is uploaded, the modules will be displayed with their parameters and values in display mode.<br>
+- Once a valid JSON is uploaded, the modules will be displayed with their parameters and values in display mode.

 14. **Grounding** provides the LLM with relevant and reliable information from external data sources before generating a response.
 This helps the model generate responses based on the provided data rather than relying only on its pre-trained knowledge.
 In an orchestration workflow, grounding can be used to retrieve relevant information from sources such as documents, databases, or other enterprise data and provide it as context to the LLM.<br>